Miguel Gaudêncio: Career

 Miguel Gaudencio directed more than 200 music videos in Portugal before reaching the age of 30.
 His sharp, snappy directorial style earned him many awards: Try Again won the SOL TV Music Video award for the best music video of the year in 2000.

 By 2001, advertising agencies were lining up to utilise Gaudencio's talent, and he began shooting commercials for leading multi-national clients such as McDonald's, Coca-Cola and Mercedes.
 By 2003 Gaudencio was working across Europe.
-He has now directed commercials for agencies in countries including Poland, Germany, Russia, Croatia, Slovenia, Czech Republic, Bulgaria, Romania, Maroco and Tunisia.
+He has now directed commercials for agencies in countries including Poland, Germany, Russia, Croatia, Slovenia, Czech Republic, Bulgaria, Romania, Morocco and Tunisia.

 In 2004 he directed his first short feature, The Hole, a 30-minute film that was the standout work in a ten-part Christmas-story special aired on Portuguese television.
 He directed his second 30-minute feature, a taught psycho-sexual thriller, Same Room Same Time, in 2006.

 In 2008, Gaudencio directed his first full-length feature film, Second Life.
 With an international all-star celebrity cast (Piotr Adamczyk, Liliana Santos, Claudia Vieira) the film had the biggest production budget in Portuguese cinema history, and an eight-week shoot on location in Portugal and Italy.
 The film received rave reviews and was the most commercially successful Portuguese film in the first six months of 2009.